 bad patterns or just start new good routines in family

 life.
-Once you’ve listened to these CDs and worked through
+Once you’ve listened to these downloadable audio sessions and worked through

-the manuals, you may want to use the children’s curriculum
+the chapters, you may want to use the children’s curriculum

 we created called The